emrahgunduz/simple-log-checker/README.md

 * Write the name of the app, or what you want to call it as the key.
 * file: Name of the log file.
 * attemptlimit: Limit for any ip.
 If limit is exceeded, ip gets banned
 * iplimit: This is a limit for subnet banning.
-If same subnet ip list gets bigger than this, subnet is banned.
+If same subnet ip list gets bigger than this, subnet is banned (value of 0 or smaller disables banning).
 * lookfor: An array of strings to search for.
-On every new log file, if any is found, a ban is called.
+On every new log file, if any is found, a ban is called (value of 0 or smaller disables banning).

 Here is a simple safe ip list file (safe.json)
 ```json